andycroll/andycroll.com/_posts/2023/2023-11-20-with_defaults-clarity-when-merging-hashes.md

 Some folks object to this implicit "monkey patching" of Ruby core classes by the Rails framework.
 However, if you're in a Rails app, objecting to it's practical decisions (and taste) are just making things harder for yourself.

-In addition, previous patches from Rails have—due to their Ruby-ness—have ended up being backported into Ruby itself.
+In addition, previous patches from Rails have—due to their Ruby-ness—been made part of Ruby itself.
+The syntax and readability of a method like this definitely feels like it falls into that category.